sivaprakasaman/garmin_wrapped/README.md

 ## Acknowledgements

 Because I want this to be generally free to use, I recommend [Leaflet](https://rstudio.github.io/leaflet/) (free) for overlaying paths on a map over any package using Google Maps API (paid).
-Additionally, the creators of `FITfileR`, and `trackeR` deserve a lot of credit for putting  together `.fit` and `.txt`parsers so I didn't have to write my own.
+Additionally, the creators of `FITfileR`, and `trackeR` deserve a lot of credit for putting  together `.fit` and `.txt` parsers so I didn't have to start from scratch.